Skip to content Skip to Live Chat

 Why WGU?

-When you enroll in this nursing master's program at WGU, you join an impressive network of healthcare professionals.
-Over 14,000 students earned healthcare degrees from WGU in 2021 alone, and are hard at work, changing the lives of patients and impacting communities.
+When you enroll in an online certificate program at WGU, you join an impressive network of healthcare professionals.

 Accredited, Respected,